Guest-615695028/Guest-615695028/en/grammar.md

 ## Indefinite article
 Due to the variable accents scattered in world Englishes, the indifinite article _a_ becomes _an_ when followed by a vowel letter or Graeco-Latin _h_ but only the words _one_ and _once_, _my_ becomes _mine_, and _thy_ becomes _thine_. _e. g._,
-* "An Europeanist" is found in Joan Miró's _[European integration, social democratic Europeanism and the competitiveness discourse: a neo-Poulantzian approach to discursive policy analysis](https://www.nature.com/articles/palcomms201760.pdf)_ from Autonomous University of Barcelona, Spain, whereas the British and American peoples prefer "a Europeanist".
+* "An Europeanist" is found in Joan Miró's _[European integration, social democratic Europeanism and the competitiveness discourse: a neo-Poulantzian approach to discursive policy analysis](https://www.nature.com/articles/palcomms201760.pdf)_ from Autonomous University of Barcelona, Spain, whereas the British and American peoples prefer "a Europeanist". \
+* Also, "An European" is attested at the beginning in [_Application of fresh mortar tests to poultices used for the desalination of historical masonry_](https://link.springer.com/article/10.1617/s11527-010-9695-4), an article of _Materials and Structures_ (fr. _Materiaux et Constructions_).
 * "An hallucination", "an historic", "an hotel" etc. have been found in many 19th century books.
 * "Night" by Elie Wiesel: "...Or was it really an hallucination?"